JayEades/PRAW-Post-Bot/README.md

 The variable model_name is set to whatever you want.
 This will be used as the name for the main folder.

-The variable base_directory is set to "G:\My Drive\Reddit Bots\Models".
+The variable base_directory is set to "C:\Example\Reddit Bots\Models".
 This is the base directory where the folder structure will be created.

 The variable model_folder is created by joining the base_directory and model_name using the os.path.join() function.
 This will be the main folder that will contain the subfolders.